-Eligibility for funding under this program is based on the California Farmland Conservancy Program statute, as well as the GHG reduction threshold requirement associated with use of Greenhouse Gas Reduction Funds.
-Selection criteria are also based on DOC statute, with additional factors pertinent to funding under the SALC Program.
+Eligibility for funding under this program is based on the Department's California Farmland Conservancy Program statute, as well as the GHG reduction threshold requirement associated with use of Greenhouse Gas Reduction Funds.
+Selection criteria are also based on California Farmland Conservancy Program statute, with additional factors pertinent to funding under the SALC Program.
 These criteria are found on the following two pages.